Learning in Mean Field Games: A Survey: Definition of the problems

 \subsection{Extensions}

 We conclude this section by mentioning a few extensions.
 For the sake of readability, we use the basic settings described above in the sequel.
-However, several variants have been considered in the literature.
+However, we conclude this section by mentioning several variants that have been considered in the literature.

+\paragraph{State-action distribution. } In the models with state and action spaces, we have presented the settings with interactions through the state distribution.
+One can also consider interactions through the distribution of actions, or even through the joint distribution of states and actions.
+Let us consider the stationary setting for instance.
+In this case, assume the state of the population is given by $\xi \in \Delta_{\states \times \actions}$ and consider a representative agent using policy $\pi \in \sPol$.
+The total, discounted reward of a representative player is given by: